Want to try your hand at making raw vegan oatmeal for breakfast? Here's how to do it, using steel cut oats, water, and dates for sweetener.

 - Pinch of nutmeg, clove or allspice

-- 1 tablespoonagave nectar (optional)
+- Optional: 1 tablespoon agave nectar

-First you'll need to soak the steel cut oats for at least a couple of hours minimum, but better to soak them overnight in 4 cups of water if you have the time.
+First, you'll need to soak the steel cut oats for at least a couple of hours minimum, but better to soak them overnight in 4 cups of water if you have the time.
 You can also soak the dates to make them more blender friendly (especially if you are substituting a different variety of date!).

 If you're soaking the dates as well, you can use the date soak water as part, or all, of the 2 cups needed in the recipe to make it just a little bit sweeter.
 No reason not to!